 When will development start?

-Development won’t start on the Takapuna Central site until early-mid 2021.
-Until then the 40 Anzac Street site will remain open as a car park to ensure there is plenty of parking during the Hurstmere Road transformation.
+Development won’t start on the Takapuna Central site until 2021 at the earliest.
+Until then, the 40 Anzac Street site will remain open as a car park to ensure there is plenty of parking during the Hurstmere Road transformation.

-On the Gasometer site, the new car park construction is near completion.
-Development elsewhere on the Gasometer site could start in 2020 following selection of a development partner.
+On the Gasometer site, the new Toka Puia car park has been completed and is open to the public.
+Development elsewhere on the Gasometer site will start following selection of a development partner.